 Energised by members of the local community, and members of Woodbridge Riverside Trust including Pete Clay, John Gibbins, Mel Poole, Malcolm Hodd, Andrew Fitzgerald, Annie Leech and Paul Constantine. together with Town Councillors led by Cllr Charles Notcutt, work on the site began in earnest in 2016 to transform the area into a vibrant community space, offering recreational, residential and commercial opportunities.

-The Longshed design was specified to be large enough to build a full-size reconstruction of the Sutton Hoo Burial ship – measuring 27m.
+The Longshed design was specified to be large enough to enable the construction of a full-size reconstruction of the Sutton Hoo Burial ship – measuring 27m.
 The replica is being constructed by The Sutton Hoo Ships Company, an associated organisation.
-Space below the gallery will be used for smaller boat-building projects alongside the Anglo-Saxon ship reconstruction.
+Space below the gallery will be used for other community projects including, but not exclusively, the building of small river craft

 The overall cost of turning the Longshed into a place that the community can use and enjoy is over £150,000 to date.
 We had to put in lighting, office space for volunteers, flooring for the mezzanine gallery, a second staircase, a lift for disabled people, visitor toilet, and equipment for the workshop.
 A double glazed screen wall to divide the workshops from the air conditioned gallery.
 Fresh air ansd air conditioning systems to comply with WHO requirements for covid 19 and muc more

 Woodbridge and the Deben